-The Company utilizes a repurchase agreement, collateralized debt obligations, junior subordinated notes, a note payable, a loan participation and mortgage notes payable to finance certain of its loans and investments.
+The Company utilizes repurchase agreements, collateralized debt obligations, junior subordinated notes, a warehouse credit facility, a note payable, loan participations and mortgage notes payable to finance certain of its loans and investments.
 Borrowings underlying these arrangements are primarily secured by a significant amount of the Company's loans and investments.

-Repurchase Agreements
+Repurchase Agreements and Credit Facilities

-The following table outlines borrowings under the Company's repurchase agreement as of March 31, 2011 and December 31, 2010:
+The following table outlines borrowings under the Company's repurchase agreements and credit facilities as of September 30, 2011 and December 31, 2010: